-The fairs in Haiphong and Vung Tau will take place from 2:30 p.m. to 6:30 p.m., while those in Hanoi, Danang, Nha Trang and HCMC will occur from 3 p.m. to 7 p.m.
+The fairs in Haiphong and Vung Tau will take place from 2:30 p.m. to 6:30 p.m., while those in Danang and Nha Trang will be held from 4-8 p.m.
+The Hanoi and HCMC fairs are scheduled from 3-7 p.m.
 All fairs are held in four- and five-star hotels that are familiar to students and parents.

 The fee includes fair registration, a student interpreter/assistant, country and consular briefings, high school visits/mini-fairs, a group meal in Hanoi or HCMC, full staff support in each city and ground transportation to related events, an excursion to Hoi An for those who join the Danang fair.
 It does not include domestic flights or hotels.
 (We are happy to help you make these arrangements – at no charge.
 We can add the cost to your invoice or bill you separately) We expect between 150 and 350 attendees, depending upon the location of the fair.

 Note: “Literature only” means that a carefully screened and trained student volunteer represents your school and is prepared to answer basic questions.
 We will introduce you to your volunteers before the fairs so that you can communicate with them via email and online chat.

 Early bird: 10%, if you register by June 7, 2019.
 (This new one-time 10% discount is in honor of Capstone’s 10th anniversary.)